 Elkhart dog park opens Thursday

-Elkhart City Mayor Tim Neese announced that the Dr. Frank Booth Bark Park will be opened to the public Thursday, August 10th at High Five Park near the city’s downtown.
+ELKHART, Ind. – Elkhart City Mayor Tim Neese announced that the Dr. Frank Booth Bark Park will be open to the public Thursday, August 10th at High Dive Park near the city’s downtown.

-The construction of the park began in 2016 after strong public demand for a park that would allow “woman and man’s best friend” to be able to roam in a controlled environment.
+The construction of the park began in 2016 after strong public demand for a park that would allow dogs to be able to roam in a controlled environment.

 The feedback came from several town hall meetings held by newly appointed Parks Superintendent Clyde Riley as well as the Vibrant Communities Initiative.